lemrob/plastic_pollution_seasonal_variation/README.md

 - Producing a User-Friendly web app to explore these predictions.
 - User can view the monthly split on a map, similar to the Ocean Cleanup's own dashboard
 - User can dive deeper into the monthly distributions on a distribution chart
-- User can explore and interact the dataframes, of all data sources and the model predictions
+- User can explore and interact with the dataframes, of all data sources and the model predictions